 John Nixon

-In 1990, Nixon conceived the Experimental Painting Workshop (EPW) as a conceptual vehicle for his highly productive, exploratory painting practice.
-The term EPW is applicable to most of Nixon’s activity since the late seventies.
 In 1999 Nixon was awarded the Clemenger Contemporary Art Award, and in 2001/2 was the recipient of the Australia Council Fellowship award.
 As well as annual exhibitions in both Sydney and Melbourne, Nixon had an extremely active schedule of solo shows in commercial galleries and museums internationally (Denmark, Germany, Switzerland, UK & the USA).
 His work is held in numerous significant public and private collections internationally, including the prestigious Daimler Chrysler Collection in Berlin, and in 1982 was selected by curator Germano Celant to represent Australia at Documenta 7, Kassel.

 Selected works